aura-nw/smart-account-sample/README.md

 }
 ```

-The state machine will call the `recover` method when the message is processed in the SmartAccountModule, then update the pubkey account if the recovery check is successful.
+The state machine will call the `recover` method when the **recover message** is processed in the SmartAccountModule, then update the pubkey of account if the recovery check is successful.

 ## Demo

-This repository contains two SCAs for demo purpose.
+This repository contains three SCAs for demo purpose.
 Note, they are not considered ready for production use:

 | Contract                                               | Description                                     |
 | ------------------------------------------------------ | ----------------------------------------------- |